Rhinophyma L71.1

 This section has been translated automatically.

-Disturbance in the shape of the nose due to diffuse or circumscribed sebaceous gland hyperplasia with gradually increasing, localized or diffuse, shapeless, fleshy bulging of the nose.
-Mostly partial symptom of rosacea (stage III of rosacea - glandular hyperplastic rosacea)
+Shaping disorder of the nose due to diffuse or circumscribed connective tissue and sebaceous gland hyperplasia with gradually increasing, localized or diffuse, misshapen, fleshy distension of the nose.
+Usually a partial symptom of rosacea (stage III of rosacea - glandular-hyperplastic rosacea)

 Clinically, a distinction is made for differential diagnostic reasons